cherose-sem/UFO_Compilation/Blog/README.md

 - Application might experience occurrence of system crash due to performance issue.

-- The effect of system crash might go unnoticed, and the cost will follow with the size of the system.
-Tracing the reason to system crash will be a heavy work.
+- The effect of system crash might go unnoticed, and the cost will increase with the size of the system.
+Tracing the reason to system crash might be a heavy work.

 - The Service-Level Agreement(SLA) is achieved when monitoring the system by using Prometheus' custom metrics and Grafana's data visualization.